Dog Kennel & Daycare Soundproofing

 Add mass and density to your exterior surfaces

 Learning how to soundproof a dog kennel isn’t just for those inside.
 It is equally appreciated by those who share your neighborhood.
 If you want to keep all that barking from disturbing the neighbors, you’ll have to add some mass and density to the exterior surfaces of your building.
 Thin walls can allow sounds and vibrations to pass right through, but dense walls stop them in their tracks.
 The main spots you’ll want to focus on are the windows, doors, and the walls themselves.
+This will help provide you and your neighbors with a quiet kennel that has low a low noise level.

 Get great windows